-On the morning before Passover (this year, Monday, March 25), chametz may be eaten until the fourth hour of the day.
+On the morning before Passover, chametz may be eaten until the fourth hour of the day.
 After that, only foods that are kosher for Passover are eaten.
 We don’t eat matzah, though.
 We’re saving that for the Seder.

 Since even a minute amount of chametz is prohibited, we carefully rinse, brush, and floss our teeth, to ensure that we really have gotten rid of all the chametz within us.